antoviaque/mail/README.md

 First, start the LMTP daemon:

     $ cd /path/to/mail/
-    $ make run-lmtp
+    $ make run-lmtpd

 Now, you need to configure your SMTP server, to get him to deliver the incoming emails to Mail rather than on a local mailbox.
+The examples below are for Postfix, but you should be able to use any mailer able to forward to an LMTP server.

+### Example: Postfix (with `virtual_transport`)

 For example with Postfix, add the following to `/etc/postfix/main.cf`:

     virtual_transport = lmtp:127.0.0.1:1111
     virtual_mailbox_domains = maildev.plebia.org

+Then reload postfix:

+    $ sudo service postfix reload

-This will feed emails addressed to any address like @maildev.plebia.org to Mail.
+This will feed emails addressed to any address like @maildev.plebia.org to Mail, by feeding them through the LMTPD server, running on `127.0.0.1` on port `1111`.

 Also, make sure the domain name(s) you use for `virtual_mailbox_domains` aren't in `mydestination = ` in `main.cf`.

+### Example: Postfix (with `transport_maps`)

+Using `virtual_transport` is the easiest option, but sometimes you want to be able to define different transports for different domains.
+In that case, you can add the following to `main.cf`:

+    transport_maps = hash:/etc/postfix/transport

+Then add the following line to `/etc/postfix/transport`:

+    maildev.plebia.org    lmtp:127.0.0.1:1111

+Then compile the `transport` file and reload postfix:

+    $ postmap /etc/postfix/transport
+    $ sudo service postfix reload

 Development mode
 ----------------